How Much Does Cabinet Refinishing Cost?

 How much does cabinet refinishing cost?
 Here’s what you can expect price-wise when it comes to refinishing your cabinets.

 If you’d like to give your cabinets a face-lift without having them replaced, you’ve got options that don’t involve a tear-out.
 Refinishing your cabinets is one of them.
 The cabinet refinishing cost is much lower than a complete remodel.

 During the cabinet refinishing process, we fully contain the work area (your kitchen or bathroom) and make sure our paint will not travel throughout the home.

 Your cabinets might be good candidates for refinishing.
 Read on to learn more about cabinet refinishing cost and the process itself.

 What is the Process of Cabinet Refinishing?

 Refinishing usually involves stripping the existing finish off the surface of your old cabinets.
 This can be a messy, time consuming task that we like to avoid at Rise Painting.
-We have options to refinish right over your existing finish!
-The coatings we apply are durable, factory grade finishes that look amazing and save a ton of time and money.
+If your kitchen cabinets are in good shape, we have options to refinish right over your existing finish!
+The coatings we apply are durable, yet flexible, factory grade finishes that look and feel amazing and save a ton of time and money.

-During the process, the faces of the cabinets and any hardware are removed so that the new finish covers as much of the surface as possible.
+During the process, the faces of the cabinets and any hardware are removed so that the new finish covers the full cabinet frame.